Europe shares mixed as buoyant results offset China woes

 Chinese stocks plunged on Tuesday, reigniting fears that Beijing may be intent on a deeper devaluation of the currency.

-Swiss-listed luxury brands Swatch and Richemont , which have substantial exposure to China, fell more than 1 percent, while energy and mining stocks were also hit by a dip in oil prices and weak metals prices.
+Swiss-listed luxury brands Swatch and Richemont , which have substantial exposure to China, fell over 1 percent, while energy and mining stocks were also hit by a dip in oil prices and weak metals prices.

 "We do not consider this policy move to presage a substantial devaluation of the Chinese currency," said Michael Stanes, Investment Director at Heartwood Investment Management.